LevinJ/CarND-PID-Control-Project/README.md

 tau_i * int_cte:  Integral Controller
 tau_d * diff_cte: Differential Controller

 The purpose of P controller is to aggressively reduce car's next cross track error.
-Only using P controller is not enough for effective car driving, the car will overshoot and drive off track very quickly, as shown in this video.
+Only using P controller is not enough for effective car driving, the car will overshoot and drive off track very quickly, as evidenced in my experiment of setting D controller coefficient as zero.

 The purpose of D controller is to reduce the oscillation problems in P controller.
 With D Controller added, we can see overshooting problem is visibly reduced.